Kamikaze

 Osuo, Kazuhiko.
 2005.
 Tokubetsu kōgekitai no kiroku (rikugun hen) (Record of special attack corps (Army)).
 Tōkyō: Kōjinsha.

 Uehara, Ryōji.
-2005. Ā sokoku yo koibito yo (Ah, my country, my lover).
+2005. Ā sokoku yo koibito yo (Ah, my country, my sweetheart).
 Edited by Hiroaki Nakajima.
 Nagano: Shinano Mainichi Shinbun.